 - Leaf spot

 - Botrytis blight

 POTENTIAL CAUSE: There are three main reasons why Fiddle Leaf Fig Trees drop leaves – too much or too little water, lack of light, and extreme temperatures.
 You’re either overwatering or underwatering your plants.
 You can tell it’s the former if the oldest leaves towards the bottom are dropping.
 If leaves are falling off all over your plant, then your plant is most likely asking for more water.

 HOW TO FIX IT: You can quickly address this problem by following the right water schedule and frequency or moving it away from an A/C vent or heater.
 This type of plant enjoys moist soil, but not a soggy condition since it promotes the development of diseases like root rot.
 To ensure healthy growth, allow the top 2” layer of the soil to dry out before deep watering your plant.

 Leaves may also drop if the plant is not getting enough light.
 This plant needs lots of light to thrive, so try to move it in a spot where it can have more bright, indirect light.

 Browning and Brown Spots on the Leaves:

-POTENTIAL CAUSE: Brown spots on the leaves are an indication of pest or disease infestation or poor growing conditions.
+POTENTIAL CAUSE: Brown spots on fiddle leaf fig leaves are an indication of pest or disease infestation or poor growing conditions.
 It may be caused by overwatering and root rot if the browning starts from the middle of each affected leaf and spreads outwards.
 Fungal diseases or insect pests can also cause brown spots as they feed on the leaves.